 Between 1840 and 1947, the British Indian state created institutions for the scientific detection of crime.
 India’s new experts in toxicology, blood stains, handwriting analysis, and explosives were supposed to cut through the perjury and forgery of “mendacious natives” to extract objective scientific truth in the service of a neutral vision of justice.
 However, the new forensic science invited increasingly complicated and conflicting answers to the questions, “what is truth?” and “what is justice?”
 This study reveals that a system initially structured along fault lines of racial difference expanded into a site for competing conceptions of truth and justice among men of science and of law, both British and Indian.

-I’ve blogged about the project:
+I’ve blogged about the project and related topics: